isabiq/mvc/Trygve-Reenskaug-1979-12-10-MVC/README.md

 ## Summary
 This MVC implementation respects the following :
-* The model is an independent component, it represent the business model.
+* The model is an independent component, it represent the application business side.
 * The controller is responsible for handling user actions and inputs and sending commands to its views.
 * The view is responsible for sending commands to the model and receiving updates.
 It is also responsible for managing the components to be displayed, in response to the controller commands.